ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 ## **Dreaming of Distributed Validator Technology (DVT)**

-Distributed Validator Technology (DVT) would require multiple signatures to command a validator and could allow mainstream users to stake easily and securely.
+Distributed Validator Technology (DVT) would require multiple signatures to command a validator, allowing a secure and easy way for mainstream users to stake on Ethereum.

 DVT is like multisig for a validator.
 Instead of a validator being controlled by a single signature, multiple signatures would be needed.
 This means that you don't have to delegate your staking power to a single company.
 I dream that staking companies and pools will interoperate with each other with [Distributed Validator Technology](https://github.com/ethereum/distributed-validator-specs).